How apprenticeships work

 You can apply for an apprenticeship while you’re still at school but you’ll need to be 16 or over by the end of the summer holidays to start the apprenticeship.

-If you need more experience
+If you have relevant experience

 Apprenticeships in Scotland, Wales and Northern Ireland

-Different organisations deal with apprenticeships in:
+Different organisations deal with: